georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 }
 {% endhighlight %}

 Notice how `endpoint.listCandidates` is not called directly.
 This pattern is used to make sure we'll always **update the state with data from endpoint's last response** if multiple reload candidates requests are initiated at roughly the same time.

 When we want to reload the list of candidates we push a new value (`undefined`) into `store.reloadCandidates$` stream.
 This triggers execution of pipeable operators.
 Inside `switchMap` we create a new request and `switchMap` replaces previous pending request (if present) with this newly created request.
 The rest of pipeable operators are only executed when the last request is finished.
-The state is then updated with most recent data from endpoint.
+The state is then updated with the most recent data returned from the endpoint.
 If a request to the endpoint is not successful the `retry` operator is used to resubscribe to `store.reloadCandidates$` observable (otherwise the stream would complete and no further reloads could be triggered by pushing new values into `store.reloadCandidates$`).

 Lets now have a look at how `endpoint.listCandidates` is implemented.